sagar-datta/galerie/README.md

 - Use CSS Modules for component-specific styles
 - Follow React best practices and functional programming patterns
 - Ensure components are responsive and accessible

+### Adding New Cities

+To add a new city to the gallery:

+1. Create a new city data file in `src/data/cities/`
+2. Export the city data following the established type definitions
+3. Update the city index file to include the new city

 ## Performance Considerations